Graduate Certificates in Integrative Medicine and Nutrition and Lifestyle Medicine

 Who Is the Ideal Student for This Program?

 The Graduate Certificate in Integrative Medicine and Graduate Certificate in Integrative Nutrition & Lifestyle Medicine are perfect for any health professional looking for a quick and straightforward way to incorporate intersectional approaches into their practice.
-In just 12-18 months, you’ll earn a credential that demonstrates your understanding of integrative health care and new methods for improving health outcomes in a range of settings.
+In just 12-18 months, you’ll earn a credential that demonstrates your understanding of integrative health and new methods for improving health outcomes in a range of settings.

 - Acupuncturists